Spring Term 2019

 We are very lucky to have our own Forest School site within the school grounds.
-Mrs Ross, our Forest School Leader, is continually working with the children to develop a site which allows them space, away from traditional classroom learning, to explore their natural surroundings.
+Mr Jeffery, our Forest School Leader, is continually working with the children to develop a site which allows them space, away from traditional classroom learning, to explore their natural surroundings.
 Forest School gives every child the opportunity to learn more about themselves - challenge their fears, work on their emotional literacy and take managed risks to develop greater confidence and self-esteem!
 Not every child will thrive in a classroom environment.
 We believe that by offering Forest School activities, we allow every child the opportunity to find a way of unearthing their hidden talents and acquiring new skills in their quest to become the best that they can be.

 The '8C's' of our Forest School